About the path

 Cycle or stroll down to the wharf.
 You’ll find a bike maintenance stand and photo-worthy Virginia King sculpture inspired by traditional Māori hīnaki (eel traps).

-Enjoy the farmers market (weekends from 9am to 1pm).
+Back at the wharf area, enjoy the farmers market (weekends from 9am to 1pm).
 Here you can sample artisan food, enjoy live music and stock up on gourmet meats and fresh, locally grown produce.
 Or pack a picnic and find your own spot by the water.

 If the kids have energy to burn from those tasty market treats, head to the nature-inspired playground on Buckley Avenue.